RichCWilkerson/Consulting_Notes/Marketing/AllyBank.md

 ## What were my responsibilities?
 1. Secure Login & Authentication:
 Integrated Android Biometric APIs for fingerprint and face authentication, combined with MFA (SMS/Email OTP) and end-to-end encryption.
-2. Account Management:
+2. Snapshot (Account) Management:
 Built modular Kotlin-based features for viewing balances, transaction histories, and account summaries using MVVM and Clean Architecture.
 3. Fund Transfers & Bill Pay:
 Implemented the transfer flow using Retrofit for secure API communication, Coroutines for async processing, and Room for caching transaction data.
+4. Mobile Check Deposit:
+Developed the check deposit feature using CameraX for image capture, ML Kit for image processing, and secure upload to backend services (Retrofit + OkHttp with TLS 1.2+ and SSL pinning).
-4. UI Modernization:
+5. UI Modernization:
 Built some new features with compose, compose was still maturing during this time, but gave our team leverage on knowing its use cases